 We are a leading O2O real estate services provider in China.
-We offer real estate e-commerce, online advertising and online listing services through our online platform, which comprises local websites covering 401 cities and various mobile applications.
+We offer real estate e-commerce, online advertising and online listing services through our online platform, which comprises local websites covering 400 cities, various mobile applications and Weixin mini programs.
 We integrate our online platform with complementary offline services to facilitate residential property transactions.
 In addition to our own websites, we also operate various real estate and home furnishing websites of SINA.

 E-Commerce.
 We offer e-commerce services primarily in connection with new residential property sales.
-Our O2O services for new residential properties include selling discount coupons and facilitating online property viewing, physical property visits and pre-sale customer support.
-We earn revenue primarily from the sale of discount coupons used for property purchases.
-Our revenues from e-commerce services in 2019, 2020 and 2021 were \$547.2 million, \$547.9 million and \$411.1 million, respectively, representing 79.0%, 76.2% and 77.0%, respectively, of our total revenues for those periods.
+Our O2O services for new residential properties include (i) selling discount coupons and facilitating online property viewing, physical property visits and presale customer support, and (ii) issuing commission coupons and providing an information platform to individual brokers on which they can refer potential individual property buyers to real estate developers with whom we work to earn commission for the successful referrals.
+For discount coupon business, we earn revenue from the sale of discount coupons used for property purchases.
+For commission coupon business, we earn the commission from the developer for the successful referrals.
+Our revenues from e-commerce services in 2020, 2021 and 2022 were \$547.9 million, \$411.1 million and \$278.5 million, respectively, representing 76.2%, 77.0% and 81.1%, respectively, of our total revenues for those periods.
+The E-commerce revenue of discount coupons was \$547.9 million, \$411.1 million, and \$183.0 million for the years ended December 31, 2020, 2021 and 2022, respectively.
+The revenue from commission coupon business was nil, nil, and \$95.5 million for the years ended December 31, 2020, 2021 and 2022, respectively.

 Online Advertising.
 We currently sell advertising primarily on the SINA new residential properties and home furnishing websites, which are operated by us.
 In addition, we are the exclusive advertising agent for the SINA home page and non-real estate websites with respect to advertising sold to advertisers, including real estate developers and home furnishing suppliers.
 We also sell advertising on our contractor platform website and on various mobile applications.
-Our revenues from online advertising services in 2019, 2020 and 2021 were \$143.8 million, \$170.8 million and \$122.5 million, respectively, representing 20.8%, 23.7% and 22.9%, respectively, of our total revenues for those periods.
+Our revenues from online advertising services in 2020, 2021 and 2022 were \$170.8 million, \$122.5 million and \$64.7 million, respectively, representing 23.7%, 22.9% and 18.9%, respectively, of our total revenues for those periods.

 Listing.
 We offer fee-based online property listing services to real estate agents and free services to individual property sellers.
 We currently operate the SINA real estate websites for listings of existing residential properties for sale or lease.
-Our revenues from listing services in 2019, 2020 and 2021 were \$1.6 million, \$0.8 million and \$0.5 million, respectively, representing 0.2%, 0.1% and 0.1%, respectively, of our total revenues for those periods.
+Our revenues from listing services in 2020, 2021 and 2022 were \$0.8 million, \$0.5 million and \$11,274, respectively.

-We generated total revenues of \$692.6 million, \$719.5 million and \$534.1 million in 2019, 2020 and 2021, respectively.
-We incurred net income of \$10.9 million, \$21.0 million and net loss of \$149.9 million in 2019, 2020 and 2021, respectively.
+We generated total revenues of \$719.5 million, \$534.1 million and \$343.2 million in 2020, 2021 and 2022, respectively.
+We incurred net income of \$21.0 million and net loss of \$149.9 million and \$89.7 million in 2020, 2021 and 2022, respectively.